better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 import Highlight from '@site/src/components/Highlight'

-At its most global, Radicle is a decentralized autonomous organization (DAO) solving challenges around sovereign code infrastructure and incentives for open-source work.
+At its most global, Radicle is a software stack of applications and protocols to help developers host and collaborate on code using a sovereign infrastructure.
+This also includes creating new opportunities and incentives for open-source work.

+Development of these applications and protocols is handled by the RadicleDAO, a decentralized autonomous organization.

 If you're curious about that global vision, we recommend reading [_Towards decentralized code collaboration_](https://radicle.mirror.xyz/Qz4Rr0R54KLPurqqswsQ2tfRtBs9MOYpw3dlY9VjyQ8) and [_Introducing